benxene/class-scheduler/README.md

 ];
 ```

 The array must have a length of 7.
-The length of timeRange must be equal to the length of classes.

 #### Initialize the Schedule object